Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Methods

-We firstly build the heterogenous text graph for the whole document collection by using the external knowledge source - UMLS - to augment the word/document graph with concept information.
-Representing text in a heterogeneous graph can provide different perspectives for text encoding and improve ADE detection.
-In the UMLS metathesaurus, different words or phrases are assigned different Concept Unique Identifiers (CUI), where each CUI represents one concept class.
-Every concept class has an attribute ``preferred name'' which is a short description or a synonym of this concept.
-Our model uses UMLS to obtain the ``preferred name'' of each word in the dataset and add words in ``preferred name'' to the graph as the concept nodes.
+After our model leverages UMLS to retrieve the preferred names corresponding to concepts in the dataset, these preferred names are added to the graph as the concept nodes.
 Therefore, the augmented graph also contains concept nodes in addition to the word and document nodes.
-The number of total nodes $n=n_{d}+n_w+n_c$, where $n_d$, $n_w$ and $n_c$ are the numbers of documents, words and concepts, respectively.
-There are five types of edges, i.e., word-word, word-concept, document-concept, concept-concept and document-word edges.
-The weights of document-word edges and document-concept edges are calculated as the term frequency-inverse document frequency (TF-IDF), while the weights of the other edges are defined as the positive point-wise mutual information (PMI) of the respective words or concepts.
+The number of total nodes $n=n_{d}+n_w+n_c$, where $n_d$, $n_w$ and $n_c$ are the numbers of documents, words, and concepts, respectively.
+There are five types of edges, i.e., word-word, word-concept, document-concept, concept-concept, and document-word edges.
+The weights of document-word edges and document-concept edges are calculated as the term frequency-inverse document frequency (TF-IDF), while the weights of the other edges are defined as the similarity or association between two nodes.

+Depending on the characteristics of the data set, the most suitable way of knowledge infusion varies.
+Therefore, we explore different measurement methods (represented as $\operatorname{SIM}$): L1 distance, L2 distance, Cosine distance, and Pointwise Mutual Information.
+They provide distinct insights about node relations, such as co-occurrence information or knowledge about semantic distances.

+The word encoding for distance computation is derived from fine-tuning language model on ADE classification.
 Specifically, the weight between the node $i$ and the node $j$ is computed as:

 We use pretrained contextualized embeddings from language models.
-Given the dimension of embeddings denoted as $d$, the pooled output of contextualized document encoding are denoted as $\mathbf{H}_{doc} \in \mathbb{R}^{{n_d}\times d} $.
+Given the dimension of embeddings denoted as $d$, the pooled output of contextualized document encoding is denoted as $\mathbf{H}_{doc} \in \mathbb{R}^{{n_d}\times d} $.
 We initialize word and concept nodes with a zero matrix to get the initial feature matrix which is used as input to the graph neural network:

 where $\mathbf{H}^{[0]} \in \mathbb{R}^{{(n_d+n_w+n_c)}\times d}$ and $[0]$ denotes the initial layer.